Last Updated on February 7, 2021 by Nina Ahmedow

 Yet, despite the atmosphere and the saltiness of the food, I think the kindness of the staff would make me give Formosa Food a second chance.
 And it’s also a nice addition to this vegan Vienna guide simply because it’s another non-fast food place.

 Barnabitengasse 6.
 Open Monday to Saturday 11 am to 9 pm.

 Vegan in Vienna: Where Not to Go

 I came across three restaurants as a vegan in Vienna that I wouldn’t recommend.
 This does not mean that these are generally bad restaurants, but I didn’t have a good experience there, and, as you know, I like to give honest reviews.
-I want to add these to my vegan Vienna guide so you know what to expect if you end up at one of these places.
+Two of those have since closed down, but I’ll mention the other one in this vegan Vienna guide so you know what to expect if you go there..

 The bistro was generally very nicely decorated, but when I found a table there was absolutely no decoration on it.
 I wouldn’t normally mind, but if what you’re selling is cute and cozy you can’t simply serve a boring porridge on a completely empty table.

 The porridge was okay, but nothing out of the ordinary, and it certainly didn’t justify the hefty price.

 If you’re a vegan in Vienna you’ll soon realize the city doesn’t have a lot of vegan breakfast places so Simply Raw benefits from being one of the few options, at an excellent location.
 But I really don’t see anything worth going here for aside from the very cozy setting.
 I hope I can update this vegan Vienna guide in the future with more breakfast spots.

 Apart from the restaurants there are two vegan places that I wanted to add to this vegan Vienna guide.
 The first store is great for people who want to self-cater, and the second one would be great for souvenirs..